How to Open a Food Truck: Starting a Food Truck Business Steps

 Step 4.
 Research and obtain necessary equipment (including a truck or two) and food truck permits for your area.

 An important step of the food truck startup journey is getting a truck and equipment.
-For obtaining a food truck, you can either purchase a truck or rent a truck.
+To obtain a food truck, you can either purchase a truck or rent a truck.
 When purchasing a food truck, you’ll have the option to either buy a fully equipped truck or do it yourself.
-As you can imagine, you’ll pay significantly more for a decked out truck, but it’ll be up to code and ready to serve.
+As you can imagine, you’ll pay significantly more for a decked out truck, but it’ll be ready to serve.

 When investing in equipment, choose technology that is suited for your business as a fast-paced food truck.
 More specifically, look for a point of sale (POS) system that is designed for food trucks.

 “We decided to go with Toast Restaurant POS.
-Online ordering was a showstopper, multi-location management was a must, and individual reporting is critical.
+Multi-location management was a must, and individual reporting is critical.
 I want to see individual customer reporting, including every individual item she bought, in which location, at what amount.
 Then, we can define the trends that are empowering for us.
 I wanted to have that very fine grain level of data at my fingertips.
 Toast won that competition.
 When we took all of our qualifying factors together, there were no other options.”
 Roman Rytov

 Step 5.
 Hire a rockstar staff.